SAP-archive/BUILD/Community Roles.md

 ##<a name="Who are the Reviews and Committers of Project Norman Sub-Projects?"></a>Who are the Reviews and Committers of Project Norman Sub-Projects?

+The table below identifies key personnel in the core development teams for each Norman sub-project.

+**Note**: You can highlight issues you create in the Issue Tracker for the attention of a specific person by adding # and the relevant GitHub user name / identifier to the title of the issue.
+GitHub usernames are displayed in parentheses in the table below.
+If you do not identify a specific user, your issue is assigned to the most appropriate member of the team.

 | Project Name | @Reviewers | @Committer | @Project Lead | @Requirements Lead | @Technical Lead |
 | ------------- | ------------- | ------------- |------------- |------------- |------------- |
 | [Auth] (https://github.wdf.sap.corp/Norman/Auth) |  |  | Mark McSherry |  |  |